Yoast/Yoast-SEO-for-TYPO3/Documentation/Configuration/SnippetPreview/Index.rst

 Enable snippet preview on specific page types
 ---------------------------------------------
 By default, the snippet preview is only shown on pages with doktype 1 (Standard page) and 6 (Backend user section).
-You can add your own doktypes like the example below.
+You can add your own doktypes like the example below to your TypoScript setup.

 .. code-block:: typoscript